evilsoft/crocks/docs/src/pages/docs/monoids/Endo.md

 `empty` provides the identity for the `Monoid` in that when the value it provides is `concat`ed to any other value, it will return the other value.
-In the case of `Endo` the result of `empty` is the identity function, which echos its input. `empty` is available on both the Constructor and the Instance for convenience.
+In the case of `Endo` the result of `empty` is the identity function, which echoes its input. `empty` is available on both the Constructor and the Instance for convenience.